MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 ---
-title: Mesh 101 Make your Environment available for Events
+title: Mesh 101 Make your environment available for Events
 description: Learn how to uploaded your Environment and make it available for Event.
 author: typride
 ms.author: vinnietieto